mallorybucell/AECF_DataDrive_2016/notes.md

 - 10 - 20 hours of model testing, refining (try categorization)

 - Integrating this with the current work on provider analysis would be additional hours as well.

+- project group overall had lots of disparate work that may be helpful in pieces (Time series, from provider perspective, our child-focused perspective), or at some point in the future combined into a larger system.

 ### Other thoughts (unfiltered)